sinner883/kodiri/README.md

 Kodflix

-First project using React library create by Max Botez
+First project using React library created by Max Botez